 We’re an innovative producer of digital educational content for the classroom and provide PBS LearningMedia – a comprehensive online multimedia learning service – accessible for free to every public, private, parochial and home school.

-As a leading national partner in PBS LearningMedia, KET has produced more than 3,000 digital classroom resources in science, mathematics, health, history, social studies, the arts and early childhood.
+As a leading national partner in PBS LearningMedia, KET has produced more thousands of digital classroom resources in science, mathematics, health, history, social studies, the arts and early childhood.

 Adult Education and Workforce Readiness

 KET is the largest nonprofit GED education publisher in the United States.